ericklombardo/react-media-player/README.md

 Note that you will need a Spotify account (either free or premium) to log in to the site.

 ## How to Run locally
-Just open a terminal and run
+Just open a terminal and run the folling commands npm install npm start
-  npm start

 and open `http://localhost:3000` in a browser.